Mortimer Clarke Solicitors Debt – Should You Pay? 2022

 Who are Mortimer Clarke Solicitors?

 If you’re wondering whether Mortimer Clarke Solicitors are legitimate, you can rest assured that they are.
-They’re registered in England and Wales under the Company No. 06211733.
+They’re registered in England and Wales under Company Number 06211733.
 This means that any correspondence you receive from them is real.

 Usually, the original company owning the debt will try and get in touch before they refer your case to Mortimer Clarke.
 If you’ve not received such letters or you’ve ignored them, the company will escalate their efforts or sell your debt to another company.

 Some people find that they’re issued a County Court Judgment (CCJ) against them for the money.
+When a CCJ is issued, the debtors must find a way to pay the money back.
+Alternatively, if you’ve been uncooperative, they may send bailiffs to remove your possessions in order to fulfil your debt.
 This only happens if you’ve ignored prior written warnings about the debt.

 Of course, in some rare instances, you may receive a letter from Mortimer Clarke Solicitors in error.
 Someone who previously lived at your address or someone with a similar name may actually be responsible for the debt.